Jodo Instructor

 What is the practice like?

-In Jo, practice is primarily paired kata (forms).
-Jo against sword.
-This is different from some other arts (such as karate or iaido) where the primary practice method is solo.
+In Jo, practice is paired forms (kata), leaning to use a jo against a swordsman.
+This is different from some other arts where the primary practice is solo.
 This is an important distinction as paired weapons practice brings a level of uncertainty to training.

 I see people using a jo in aikido class.
 Is this the same thing?

-Although both aikido and SMR are Japanese arts, they have a very different history and lineage.
+Although both aikido and SMR are Japanese arts, they have a very different history.
 The jo in akido (sometimes called aiki-jo) was developed in the 20th century by the founder of aikido, Morhihei Ueshiba.
-It was his own creation, systemized in various ways by his students.
-SMR is a much older art with a specific cirriculum and training method, handed down over hundreds of years directly from teacher to student.
-Training in SMR will enhance your understanding of martial movement, training methods, and concepts - all potentially applicable to aikdo.
+It was then systemized in various ways by his students.
+SMR is a much older art with a specific training method, handed down over hundreds of years directly from teacher to student.
+Training in SMR will enhance your understanding of martial movement, training methods, and concepts - all potentially applicable to aikdo (or any martial art).
 Ultimately, they are and should remain distinct arts.
 Those who train in both SMR and aiki-jo should be careful not to mix them.

 How physically demanding is training?